Application Deadline: December 3, 2024

 Consolidation

 Only certain federal Direct Loans qualify for the government’s 10-year Public Service Loan Forgiveness Program (PSLF).
 Details are available on the Federal Student Aid website.
-It’s possible that you might have non-Direct federal loans (Perkins, FFEL Stafford loans, etc.), most likely from another school, that do not qualify for PSLF.
+It’s possible that you have non-Direct federal loans (Perkins, FFEL Stafford loans, etc.), most likely from another school, that do not qualify for PSLF.
 Please contact your federal loan servicer(s) for your loan types or you may review this information on StudentAid.gov.
 If you have any federal loans that are non-Direct, you can make them eligible for PSLF by consolidating them on StudentAid.gov.
 Contact us prior to completing a Direct Loan Consolidation to discuss which loans should be included (you do not have to include all of them).
-Counseling is very important because consolidation will wipe out any time toward forgiveness that you may have earned on your eligible loans.
+Counseling is very important because consolidation may affect the time you have accrued toward forgiveness.
 There are also interest rate implications with a Direct Loan Consolidation that should be taken into consideration.

 Income